vybhg/HW-6/readme.md

-1. Trying to run workflow.
+    1. attempting to execute the workflow.

-2. Workflow running successfully.
+    2. Workflow is operating effectively.

-3. Homework 6 is completed.
+    3. I've finished homework number six.